BryantMercedes212/Giant-Machines-Interview-Exercise/README.md

 ### Getting started

+My build environment is macOS. <br/>

 1. Open up the repository in VSCode.
-Follow the instructions below to complete the setup.
+Follow the instructions below to complete the setup. <br/>

 ## Instructions